GenisPicoCordo/movies-app/README.md

-This project is about how to fetch date and sent back.
+This project is about sending Http Requests nad connecting to a Database.

 ## Available Scripts